 Some software has gotten so hard that it just can’t be installed, and for that we use containers.
 A software container is basically a complete self-contained operating system environment.
 Another advantage of containers is that it makes it easy to move installed software from system to system, so that you can have the same environment everywhere.

 You can read about singularity from its page.
-For now, realize that, after you load some
+If you load a module that uses singularity,